liz-gunther/VideoUniverseApp/README.md

 - I've started implementing tests.
 I've gotten one done successfully, and I've started on the remaining tests.
 I also have plans to implement a user submission form, so that the current user will be able to submit a request to the video store to carry a certain movie.
 I am planning on fleshing that out after I finish the tests for my existing service classes & custom queries.

-- I also would like to finish organizing all of the writeups I'll need for my submission, including a summary of the app and plans for future improvements.
+- I also would like to finish organizing all write-ups I'll need for my submission, including a summary of the app and plans for future improvements.

 **April 15th - about 90% done**